philals/sso-sample-zeit-now/readme.md

 now
 ```

-You will be given a now URL for your app.
-Replace the callback url (https://developer.xero.com/myapps) with this URL and append `/callback` to it.
+You will be given a `now` URL for your app.
+Replace the callback URL (https://developer.xero.com/myapps) with this URL and append `/callback` to it.

-Check out `shared.js` for how the app is generating it's callback URL.
+Check out `shared.js` for how the app is generating its callback URL.

-#### Hard code ENV Vars
+#### Hard code environment variables

-Alternativly add this to your `now.json` for configure env vars.
+Alternatively add this to your `now.json` to configure env vars.

 ```
 {